NewForce-at-Mountwest/welcome-to-nashville-the-silly-toucans/README.md

 * meetups -- using the [Eventbrite API](https://www.eventbrite.com/developer/v3/)
 * concerts -- using the [Ticketmaster API](https://developer.ticketmaster.com/products-and-docs/apis/getting-started/)

-You will be utilizing all of the skills and concepts that you've learned up to this point in the course.
+You will be using all of the skills and concepts that you've learned up to this point in the course.

 1. Functions
 1. Github